zachvalenta/jvns.ca/source/_posts/2014-09-18-you-can-be-a-kernel-hacker.markdown

 categories: kernel
 ---

+<small> This blog post is adapted from a talk I gave at Strange Loop
+2014 with the same title </small>

 When I started [Hacker School](https://hackerschool.com), I wanted to learn how the Linux kernel works.
 I'd been using Linux for ten years, but I still didn't understand very well what my kernel did.
 While